Arne Næss Jr.

-Arne Næss Jr. ([ˈɑ̂ːɳə ˈnɛsː]; born Arne Rudolf Ludvig Raab; 8 December 1937 – 13 January 2004, aged 66) was a Norwegian businessman and the second ex-husband of Diana Ross.
+Arne Næss Jr. ([ˈɑ̂ːɳə ˈnɛsː]; born Arne Rudolf Ludvig Raab; 8 December 1937 – 13 January 2004) was a Norwegian businessman and the second husband of actress and singer Diana Ross.

 Early life

-Næss was born in Germany in 1937 to German physician August Oskar German Raab (1901–1993) and Kirsten "Kiki" Dekke Næss (1907–2001), a Norwegian national whose uncle was philosopher and mountaineer Arne Næss.
+Næss was born in Germany, to German physician August Oskar German Raab (1901–1993) and Kirsten "Kiki" Dekke Næss (1907–2001), a Norwegian national whose uncle was philosopher and mountaineer Arne Næss.
 Næss' family lived in Germany during World War II.
 His parents divorced after the war, and Næss moved to Norway with his mother where they both took her maiden name Næss.

 Career

 In 1964, Næss moved to New York to work for his uncle Erling Dekke Næss, a shipping magnate and businessman.
 He started his own business in London in 1968 where he was successful in shipping and oil, and in real estate.
 He would go on to make a few bad investments in the 1990s in Pyramid scheme Global Money Games.
 His biggest success was an investment in an IT business, Tandberg Data, and various global real estate investments.
-At the time of his death in 2004, Næss' shipping empire was reputedly worth some 600 million.
+At the time of his death in 2004, Næss' shipping empire was reputedly worth some $600 million.
 He spent his final years in Switzerland.